 100 Ways to Bond with Your Child

-I also included in a post on 100+ ways to bond with your children.
+I also included a post on 100+ ways to bond with your children.
 Many of these ideas are centered around conversation.
 Bonding with your children is important and can be your most important weapon in dealing with the attraction of the screens.
 Children enjoy the screens but they really need to connect with family members.

 Many of the ways we bond with children involve conversations about things they are interested in or have questions about.
 When your children know that you are interested enough in them to spend time with them, they come to understand that they are important.
 This goes a long way in the area of building up self-esteem and confidence.

 Our children need to know they are important and they have a place in this world.
 This is one of the marks of a healthy family.
 They also need to understand that they can make a difference in the world and they have a purpose.
 Watching hours of movies or playing hours of video games is only entertainment and recreation.
-Entertainment and recreation have their place in but they are not going to build your child up.
-That is your job.